wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 BUT, if what we need is to remove duplicates, or do mathematical operations like combining lists (unions), we can, and _SHOULD_ always use Sets.

 I have to mention that _when iterating over, sets are outperformed by lists_, so prefer them if that is what you need.
-Why? well, this article does not intend to explain the inner workings of sets, but if you are interested, here are a couple of links where you can read how and why:
+Why? well, this article does not intend to explain the inner workings of sets, but if you are interested, here are a couple of links where you can read about it:

 - [TimeComplexity](https://wiki.python.org/moin/TimeComplexity)
 - [How is set() implemented?](https://stackoverflow.com/questions/3949310/how-is-set-implemented)